jmakled/Come-to-Papa-Moon/README.md

 # License

-Come to Papa Moon © 2011 by Jack Makled is licensed under CC BY 4.0.
-To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/
+Come to Papa Moon © 2011 by Jack Makled is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Please get in touch if you decide to perform or remix this.
 I'm always excited to hear other takes.